 Preliminary Draft

-There are five groups that play an important role in linear algebra and elementary geometry.
+There are several groups that play an important role in linear algebra and elementary geometry.

 The following table shows what they are and the relations between them.